KitBarker99/PhD-scripts/README.md

 Various scripts using pymatgen (see their documentation for details! they are great) ---- pymatgen.org

-Initialising vasp calulations (optimisation --> KPOINTS, INCAR, POTCAR POSCAR etc..)
+Initialising vasp calulations (KPOINTS, INCAR, POTCAR POSCAR etc..)

 MD analysis (diffusion)

-stability of calculation with materials project electrochemical stability
+stability of calculation with materials project

+electrochemical stability

 More..

 Note most of this will not require some personal tinkering